Art and Design Facilities

 All Art & Design students, from Graphics, Fashion, to Product Design, utilise our dedicated workshops for metal and fine metal, ceramics and mould making, plastics and model making, wood.
 Additionally, we have a FabLab which includes digital manufacturing equipment such as 3D printing, CAD/CAM and model making, painting and finishing.

-The Red Shed is primarily home to BA (Hons) Fashion Design, and BA (Hons) Textile Design.
-Based over two floors, each student is allocated their own dedicated work space within a lively work area, alongside teaching areas.
+Primarily home to Fashion Design, Costume Design and Making, Fashion Promotion and Communication and Textile Design.
+Based over two floors, each student is allocated their own dedicated workspace, alongside teaching areas.

 - an in-house fabric and yarn store